glific/glific/api.docs/index.html.md

 ## API Endpoint

 For NGOs who already have an account with Glific, your API endpoint is "api." concatenated with your current url.
-Thus if your endpoint is: https://ilp.tides.coloredcow.com/, your API endpoint will
+Thus if your Glific URL is: https://ilp.tides.coloredcow.com/, your API endpoint will
 be: https://api.ilp.tides.coloredcow.com/api

 Note that for authentication we use REST, and for the rest of the API we use [GraphQL](https://graphql.org).